An Emacs Starter Kit for the Social Sciences

 When you first start Emacs after installing the starter-kit, it will try to contact several package repositories, so make sure you have an internet connection.
 The kit will download packages mainly from the official GNU ELPA repository and the MELPA Repo.
 Each package will be fetched, compiled by Emacs, and stored in the

 ~/.emacs.d directory.
-In practice I’ve found that this process is prone to hiccups as packages are fetched from the servers, so please be patient with it.
-If it doesn’t get everything first time around, quit and relaunch Emacs, and it will try again.
-If the problem persists—especially if you get a message saying “The package ‘auctex’ is not available for installation”—you can manually install packages as follows.
+This process is sometimes prone to hiccups as packages are fetched from the servers, so please be patient with it.
+If it doesn't get everything first time around, quit and relaunch Emacs, and it will try again.
+If the problem persists—especially if you get a message saying "The package 'auctex' is not available for installation"—you can manually install packages as follows.
 Open Emacs, do

 i and then install it (or them) by hitting

 x.
 With the packages in place, restart Emacs and the starter kit will finish setting itself up.
 Unfortunately, I can't control these intermittent installation errors.
 They seem to have something to do with the way Emacs talks to the GNU ELPA package server.

 5. (Optional.)
 Once Emacs is up and running, do